bustosjuan/aws-deeplens-recipes/content/300_intermediate/320_track_coffee_consumption/324_setup_ui/_index.md

 tags:
   - intermediate
 ---
-## Step 4: Deploy the app to AWS Elastic Beanstalk

 Now it’s time to deploy the leaderboard application using AWS Elastic Beanstalk.
 Elastic Beanstalk automatically orchestrates the required resources needed to deploy the web application.
 All you have to do is upload the code.

 1. Go to the IAM console, and on the [IAM roles](https://console.aws.amazon.com/iam/home#/roles) page, attach the AmazonS3FullAccess and DynamoDBFullAccess managed policies to the aws-elasticbeanstalk-ec2-role.
 This allows Amazon EC2 instances provisioned by Elastic Beanstalk to access Amazon S3 and Amazon DynamoDB.